webhooksite/docs/docs/custom-actions/action-types.md

 ## Google Sheets

 !!! note
     Google Sheets should not be used as a database, and have low usage limits.
-If you need to import on the order of thousands of rows or make thousands of calls a day, Google Sheets cannot be used.
-We recommend using a database like Postgres in conjunction with the *Database Query* action.
+Google Sheets does not provide a way to query data efficiently.
+Additionally, if you need to import on the order of thousands of rows or make thousands of calls a day, Google Sheets cannot be used due to rate limits and race conditions.
+We recommend using a database in conjunction with the *Database Query* action.

 Google Sheets Custom Actions lets you manipulate and retrieve values from a Google Sheet.